-The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - South Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.
-The HSSRC focuses on intercultural communication and global awareness, and is for students who share a common curiosity about other peoples, places, perceptions, and perspectives.
+The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.
+The HSSRC focuses on first year student success.

 - Have priority scheduling for some courses

 - Network with faculty members and college administrators

 - Access to in-community tutoring and faculty office hours

 - Learn about different career opportunities within each major offered

 To participate in the Humanities & Social Sciences Residential College in Residential College One - North Hall, students must:

 - Be a first-year student with a declared major in the College of Humanities & Social Sciences, including pre-law

 - Enroll in at least two courses offered through HSSRC in both the fall and spring semesters